ilendl2/one-click-hugo/site/content/ministries/ministries.md

       men, seniors, and more!
     link: /ministries/men-women/
     title: Groups For Men and Women
-  - details: We have a number of activities that cater to Kids
+  - details: >-
+      At Good Shepherd, we always strive to increase our faith through study and prayer.
     link: /ministries/study-prayer/
     title: Study and Prayer
   - details: >-
-      At Good Shepherd, it's important for us to share the love of God with our neighbors.
+      It's important for us to share the love of God with our neighbors.
 Join us as we engage the community.
     link: /ministries/outreach/
     title: Mission and Outreach